 4. How is the EAF organized?

 There are two versions of EAF which are used during SEQR review - the short EAF and full (long) EAF.
-For Unlisted actions, either a short or long EAF may be used [see 617.6(a)(3)].
+For Unlisted actions, either a short or full EAF may be used [see 617.6(a)(3)].
 For Type I actions, a full EAF must be used [see 617.6(a)(2)].
 Both forms contain three parts.
 Part 1 is intended to provide a concise description of the whole action and basic data about the project and its site.
 Part 2 examines the range of possible impacts and their magnitude in order to assess their significance.
 Part 3 evaluates the importance of such impact(s).
-Questions 5, 6 and 7 of this section expand on the content and use of all three parts of both the full and short EAF.
 Instructions included on each form should be read and carefully followed.
-Both the full EAF and short EAF forms may be found in Appendices A and C of the hard copies of Part 617.20.
 For on-line copies of these forms go to the State Environmental Review Act (SEQR) Forms web page.

 5. What is the short environmental assessment form (short EAF)?

-The short EAF is a two-page form intended exclusively for use in evaluating Unlisted actions.
+The short EAF is intended exclusively for use in evaluating Unlisted actions.
 Unlisted actions may require a less detailed level of review before a determination of significance is made.

 The full EAF is an expanded form intended for use primarily, but not exclusively, for Type I actions.
 The full EAF may also be used for Unlisted actions when a greater level of documentation and analysis is appropriate.

-- Part 2 of the full EAF helps to identify the major categories of impacts and identifies the magnitude of each impact.
+- Part 2 of the EAF helps to identify the major categories of impacts and identifies the magnitude of each impact.
 The lead agency must complete its own analysis and is responsible for all decisions made during preparation of Part 2.
-The EAF forms provide examples of impacts with thresholds that agencies can use to assist them in determining impact magnitude.
-The EAFs also provide an opportunity to identify whether the effect of each impact can be mitigated or reduced.

-- Part 3 of the full EAF provides the opportunity to assess the importance of each potentially large impact.
-If one or more impacts identified in Part 2 are potentially large, the lead agency is required to address their importance in Part 3.
-If there is a special concern for a particular small-to-moderate adverse impact, it should also be considered in this Part of the EAF.
-Since the word "importance" has a wide range of meanings, the form includes a listing of characteristics that may be used to clarify the term.
-The lead agency must still complete its own analysis and is responsible for all decisions made during preparation of Part 3.
+- Part 3 of the EAF provides the opportunity to assess the importance of each potentially moderate to large impact.
+If one or more impacts identified in Part 2 are potentially moderate to large, the lead agency is required to address their importance in Part 3.
+If there is a special concern for a particular small adverse impact, it should also be considered in this Part of the EAF.
+The lead agency must complete its own analysis and is responsible for all decisions made during preparation of Part 3.

-9. When should the lead agency prepare Part 3 of the full EAF?
+8. When should the lead agency prepare Part 3 of an EAF?